state-hiu/cybergis-guides/1.0/cybergis-guides-opengeosuite-1.0.md

 ## Provision

 Before you begin the installation process, you'll need to provision a virtual or physical machine.
 If you are provisioning an instance using Amazon Web Services, we recommend you use the baseline Ubuntu 12.04 LTS AMI managed by Ubuntu/Canonical.
 You can lookup the most recent ami code on this page: [https://cloud-images.ubuntu.com/releases/precise/release/](https://cloud-images.ubuntu.com/releases/precise/release/).
-Generally speaking, you should use the 64-bit EBS-SSD AMI for ROGUE GeoNode.
+Generally speaking, you should use the 64-bit EBS-SSD AMI for the OpenGeo Suite.

 ## Installation